 Front, back, both sides, interior, dashboard.
 Better photos make better listings.
 Five or more is ideal.

 Four professional listings appear in about 30 seconds, each ready to copy and post.
-Joe texts and emails you with what he'd expect the CarMax offer to be.
+Joe texts you a range of what a CarMax offer would look like.
 No additional calls, no follow-up.

 Post your listings, see what happens.
 If the offers you get don't beat mine, you already know what you can get.